GDelevoye/SMSN/README.md

 Adapted version of Beaularier's SMSN (See [1]), but with in-sillico control rather than whole-genome amplification, and applied to Sequel I and II data.
 The SMSN scores are not computed exactly like the ones of Beaulaurier yet - for now it still outputs PacBio's scores.

+# Pre-print

-A preprint describing the software's goals and results in _E. coli_ is available [here](https://github.com/GDelevoye/SMSN/blob/main/article/preprint/SMSN_Article_preprint_v01.pdf)
+A preprint describing the software's architecture, goals and results in _E. coli_ is available [here](https://github.com/GDelevoye/SMSN/blob/main/article/preprint/SMSN_Article_preprint_v01.pdf).
+Please read [the disclaimer](https://github.com/GDelevoye/SMSN/blob/main/article/preprint/DISCLAIMER.md) as well.

 # Development status 🛠️